 Monitoring the conditions of the drying and curing spaces is crucial to ensure the best possible outcome.
 One unfortunate incident serves as a reminder of the importance of remote monitoring.
 In July 2021, during an autoflower harvest, an air conditioning unit malfunctioned, causing the temperature inside a rented reefer trailer to skyrocket.

-This resulted in extensive damage, and a substantial amount of flowers had to be sold as biomass instead of being processed into machine-trimmed flowers.
-To prevent such losses in the future, remote monitoring systems were implemented.
+This caused extensive damage, forcing the sale of a substantial amount of flowers as biomass rather than processing them into machine-trimmed flowers.
+To prevent such losses in the future, we implemented remote monitoring systems.
 These systems provide real-time temperature alerts, allowing farmers to take immediate action if any deviations occur.

 By paying close attention to the cannabis curing process and ensuring optimal conditions, cannabis farmers can unlock the full potential of their harvest, resulting in high-quality, aromatic buds that are sure to please both connoisseurs and enthusiasts.